-- All business and industrial operations are to provide adequate on-site waste storage facilities that are readily accessible and appropriately screened from public view. - Development must demonstrate that the design takes into account refuse storage and collection without reducing the amenity of a dwelling or neighbouring lots. - 5.
-Storage areas for rubbish bins are to be located away from the front of development where they have a significant negative impact on the streetscape, the visual presentation of the building entry and on the amenity of residents, building users and pedestrians. - 6.4.
+- A Waste Management Plan is to be submitted with all DAs with the exception of single dwelling housing or superlot subdivision applications.
+The Plan is to address: - how recycled material, rubbish and other waste generated by clearing, excavation and construction is to be stored and controlled, - the type and volume of water expected to be generated during construction, and - the method and location for the collection and disposal of waste. - All residential dwellings shall be provided with a garbage, recyclables and greenwaste service unless specifically exempted by Council. - All business and industrial operations are to provide adequate on-site waste storage facilities that are readily accessible and appropriately screened from public view. - 4.
+Development must demonstrate that the design takes into account refuse storage and collection without reducing the amenity of a dwelling or neighbouring lots. - 5.
+Storage areas for rubbish bins are to be located away from the front of development where they have a significant negative impact on the streetscape, the visual presentation of the building entry and on the amenity of residents, building users and pedestrians. - 6.
 For each dwelling house, an area adjacent to the kerb, suitable for the placement of waste bins for the weekly collection, should be available and shown on the landscape plan.
 The area shall be on evenly graded land, running parallel to the rear of the kerb and measure 3m x 0.9m.
 The area is to be clear of any obstructions up to a height of 3.9m above ground.
 Some medium density housing may allow for on verge waste collection dependent on the available space.